yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-releases.md

 ---
-title: What's new in the recommended v2.2 stable release series
+title: What's new in the current v2.2 stable release series
-headerTitle: What's new in the recommended v2.2 stable release series
+headerTitle: What's new in the current v2.2 stable release series
 linkTitle: 2.2 (stable)
-description: Enhancements, changes, and resolved issues in the recommended stable release series.
+description: Enhancements, changes, and resolved issues in the current stable release series, recommended for production deployments.
-headcontent: Features, enhancements, and resolved issues in the recommended stable release series.
+headcontent: Features, enhancements, and resolved issues in the current stable release series, recommended for production deployments.
 image: /images/section_icons/quick_start/install.png
 aliases:
   - /latest/releases/